igiso/ofxDropbox-V2-API/README.md

 # ofxDropbox-V2-API
 This is an Addon for IOS and MAC based on the now deprecated https://github.com/trentbrooks/ofxDropBox

-BY Trent Brooks (all credit to him)
+originally BY Trent Brooks (all credit to him)

-this is basically the same thing updated to work with V2 api
+This is a revised version

 You need to download , COMPILE and link the